 10 Things to do on President’s Day in New York

 President’s Day was originally designed to celebrate George Washington’s birthday.
 It’s a federal holiday held on the third Monday of February.
 These days, it’s meant to celebrate the birthdays of both Washington and Lincoln.
 But, it's often seen as a way to celebrate every U.S. president.
-It’s also a day of various happenings around the city.
-If you want to know how to celebrate the day, read on.
-Here are 10 of the best things to do on President’s Day in New York.
+So, if you want to know how to celebrate, here are 10 of the best things to do on President’s Day in New York.

 The Children’s Museum of Manhattan

-President's Day coincides with the start of mid-winter break for public schools in the city.
-So, there are lots going on for families.
+President's Day coincides with the start of the mid-winter break for public schools in the city.
+So, there's a lot going on for families.
 The Children’s Museum of Manhattan has two new exhibits worth checking out.
-The first, 'Superpowered Metropolis: Early Learning City', is an interactive exhibit.
-It invites viewers into a comic-book-inspired New York, guided by a trio of pigeons.
-It's focused on early-learning brain skills.
-The other is called "Inside Art," and it features larger-than-life sculptures and installations with which visitors can interact.
-One of the 10 things to do on President's Day in New York!
+The first, 'Superpowered Metropolis: Early Learning City', is an interactive exhibit that invites viewers into a comic-book-inspired New York, guided by a trio of pigeons.
+It's focused on early learning brain skills.
+The other is called "Inside Art," and it features larger-than-life sculptures and installations for visitors to interact with.

 The Intrepid

-Next, it’s Kids Week at the Intrepid!
-From February 15-22, the Intrepid Sea, Air & Space Museum is offering more than 120 family-friendly events centered around STEAM (Science, Technology, Engineering and Mathematics).
+Next, it’s Kids Week at the Intrepid Sea, Air & Space Museum, which is offering more than 120 family-friendly events centered around STEM (Science, Technology, Engineering, and Mathematics).
 Families can check out maker spaces, live shows, a pop-up planetarium, animal shows, and more.
-On President’s Day itself, families can catch a performance by the Gazillion Bubble Show, hear author Drew Brockington (CatStronauts) and watch a presentation by the Stamford Museum & Nature Center.
-Start checking off your list of the 10 things to do on President's Day in New York!
+On President’s Day itself, families can catch a performance by the Gazillion Bubble Show, hear author Drew Brockington (CatStronauts), and watch a presentation by the Stamford Museum & Nature Center.

 Monday Night Magic